baverman/snaked/README.rst

 - Saving quick open project history and switch between them on ``<alt>Up``/``<alt>Down``.
 - Tabs.
 Switching on ``<alt>Left/<alt>Right``
 - Python outline navigator on ``<ctrl>o``
+- Feedback messages api.
+For example syntax errors on python autocomplete and so on.

 Current progress may be seen in `@a_bobrov <http://twitter.com/a_bobrov>`_.